 What this means is that you can use any “single use” F motor by yourself, but you can’t fly anything larger without adult assistance.

 YOU CAN DO EVERYTHING BUT FLY-

 You can build ANY size rocket you want – there is no age or certification restriction on BUILDING a rocket.
 You can then give this rocket to an adult to fly for you.
 This does not require you to be a member of TRA or the NAR.
 The adult has to purchase the motor, and is the flyer of record.
 (OROC note: final approval of the flight is still at the discretion of the flight safety officer and/or range safety officer per OROC flight policy)

 TRIPOLI MENTOR PROGRAM (access to high power pads)

-NAR JR LEVEL 1 (automatic L1 when you turn 18)
+NAR JR LEVEL 1

 With a NAR membership – if you are at least 14 years old, you can Build a level 1 rocket, and fly it successfully with the assistance of a NAR High Power Certified adult member to receive “Junior Level 1” certification.
 This converts to full L1 status on your 18th birthday, no additional flight needed.